 In limited circumstances and in accordance with law, authorized personnel may search a student's personal telecommunications device.
-[See Searches and policy FNF.]
+[See Searches on page 55 and policy FNF.]

 Any disciplinary action will be in accordance with the Student Code of Conduct.
 The district will not be responsible for damaged, lost, or stolen telecommunications devices.